 Each weekend session includes common prayer: Morning Prayer, Noonday, Evening Prayer and Compline.
 Eucharist is celebrated on Sunday mornings.
 In their second and third years, students will preach during Morning Prayer or Evening Prayer, according to a rota, and will receive constructive feedback from their instructors and peers.

-Weekend sessions are held at St. Anthony's Retreat Center.
+Weekend sessions are held at St. Anthony's Retreat Center in Honolulu.
 Students from other islands will stay overnight at the retreat center on these weekends.
-Oahu students may opt to stay overnight at the retreat house, space permitting.
-Breakfast, lunch and dinner are prepared by the retreat center and served in the dining room.
+O'ahu students may opt to stay overnight at the retreat house, space permitting.

 Applying to Waiolaihui'ia